Buffalo and Susquehanna Railroad: Reorganization and revival

 As the 1920s unfolded, the bituminous and anthracite coal industries quickly collapsed.
 World War I had left the coal industry overly expanded.
 By the end of the 1920s, coal production had fallen 38 percent.
 Average working days were cut to 187 days per year (3.5 work days per week).
 Price for a ton of coal was cut in half, from $3.75 to $1.70.
 There were too many suppliers producing too much coal.
 In return, the coal mining companies began to cut wages and production.
 In retaliation, the head of the Miners Union created "the Jacksonville Agreement" which required that all miners get $7.50 per day.
 By this point, though, many companies just could not pay that, and broke their contracts with the UMWA, which could cause strikes, or worse.

 The Sagamore mines, as well as the coal mines in most of western Pennsylvania remained virtually closed for two years and the quality of life in Sagamore as well as in other nearby coal towns suffered a dramatic change.

-Very quickly, the union lost out completely and many men took their families to the cities.
+The union lost out completely and some men took their families to the cities.
 Union men who remained in Sagamore received notices of eviction from company houses.
 Later, Buffalo and Susquehanna Coal and Coke Company officials took stronger measures against more persistent activists; company police arrived and removed both furniture and people from their homes.
-Many small store owners in Sagamore soon declared bankruptcy as old customers disappeared, often leaving unpaid bills behind.
+A number of small store owners in Sagamore soon declared bankruptcy as old customers disappeared, often leaving unpaid bills behind.
 Non-union miners, called "scabs" by residents of Sagamore, were brought in by the Buffalo and Susquehanna Coal Company to occupy the evicted houses.

 Union men at Sagamore, among the last in District 2 to surrender their charter, retaliated by dynamiting company houses and singing spirited union songs as they paraded in front of the hotel.
 Within a year, however, despite these last-ditch efforts, most of the original settlers of Sagamore were gone.

 In the end, the non-union operations at the Sagamore mines of the Buffalo and Susquehanna Coal and Coke Company ceased, and the strikes ended, as the mine was officially closed on April 4, 1925.

 At this point, all coal shipments on the Buffalo and Susquehanna Railroad were over.
 This had a disastrous effect on the railroad.
 The coal traffic accounted for 2M of its 2.4M tons of traffic (1917).
 With these mine closings, the railroad just lost almost 80 percent of its traffic base.

 Eventually, in 1927, the mines in Sagamore again opened, but without the union.
-Wages were half what they were in 1924, and production was very low.
+Wages were half what they were in 1924, and production was low.